itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

         \right]) = sign(-2) = -1
     \end{align*}

-:math:`x^{'}_3` is exacly the same as in the :math:`x^{'}` vector so we are don't need update it.
+:math:`x^{'}_3` is exacly the same as in the :math:`x^{'}` vector so we don't need to update it.
-We can repeat at as many time as we can, but value will be always the same.
+We can repeat it as many times as we want, but we will be getting the same value.

 Memory limit
 ------------

 Obviously, you can't store infinite number of vectors inside the network.
-There already exists two good rule of thumbs.
+There are two good rules of thumb.

-Suppose that :math:`n` is the dimention (number of features) of your input vector and :math:`m` is the number of patterns that you want to save inside the network.
+Concider that :math:`n` is the dimention (number of features) of your input vector and :math:`m` is the number of patterns that you want to store in the network.

-The first rule gives a simple ration between :math:`m` and :math:`n`.
+The first rule gives us a simple ration between :math:`m` and :math:`n`.

 .. math::

     m \approx 0.18 n

-The main problem with this rule is that proof assume that stored vectors inside the weight are completly random with an equal probability.
+The main problem with this rule is that proof assumes that stored vectors inside the weight are completly random with an equal probability.
-Unfortunately that is not always true.
+Unfortunately, that is not always true.
-Suppose we save the images of numbers from 0 to 9.
+Let's suppose we save some images of numbers from 0 to 9.
-On pictures colors are black and white, so we can encode them in bipolar vectors.
+Pictures are black and white, so we can encode them in bipolar vectors.
-Will be the probabilities equal of obtaining each value?
+Will the probabilities be the same for seeing as many white pixels as black ones?
-Usualy not.
+Usually no.
-More likely that number of white pixels would be greater than number of black.
+More likely that number of white pixels would be greater than number of black ones.
 Before use this rule you have to think about type of your input patterns.

-The second rules use a logarithmic proportion.
+The second rule uses a logarithmic proportion.

 .. math::

     m = \left \lfloor \frac{n}{2 \cdot log(n)} \right \rfloor

-Both of these rules is just good assumtions about the neature of the data and it possible limits in memory.
+Both of these rules are good assumtions about the nature of data and its possible limits in memory.
 Of course you can find situations when these rules will fail.

 Hallucinations
 --------------

 Hallucinations is one of the main problems in the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.
-Sometimes network output can be something that we didn't teach it.
+Sometimes network output can be something that we hasn't taught it.

-To understand this phenomenon we should first of all define the Hopfield energy function.
+To understand this phenomena we should firstly define the Hopfield energy function.

 .. math::